SyntaxPartnership/mega-man-chronicles/README.md

 - Fixed an issue where weapons could interact with doors.
 - Fixed an issue where energy meters only displayed 27 units instead of 28.
 - Rush Coil completed.
+- Started Rush Jet...
+And subsequently ran into a LOT of problems.

 Credits:
 --